 - Finally, as the thoughts and impressions cross your brain, write down and record the results that you interpret from all your data gathering sessions.

-Once you have your outline with you, it is then merely a 15-day task to write and proofread your thesis.
-If you have missed your earlier deadlines due to some reason, you can utilize the remaining time by staying focused and active.
+Once you have your outline with you, it is merely a 15-day task to write and proofread your thesis.
+If you have missed your earlier deadlines for some reason, you can utilize the remaining time by staying focused and active.
 You will have to dedicate all your time to writing in the last 15 days.
-Do not let yourself take a leave under any circumstances.
+Do not let yourself take leave under any circumstances.
 Write on a regular basis and dedicate at least half of your day to writing your thesis.

-To complete your thesis writing project in less than two months, you must have your data and raw material assembled in a digital form that you can quickly look through to extract only the best information you’ll use during the writing process.
-Once you have researched your topic thoroughly and you know the results you want to present, then the writing process becomes much easier.
+To complete your thesis writing project in less than two months, you must have your data and raw material assembled in a digital form that you can quickly look through to extract only the best information you will use during the writing process.
+Once you have researched your topic thoroughly and you know the results you want to present, the writing process becomes much easier.

-CAUTION: It you begin the writing process with only bits of information with the thought that you’ll stop and collect additional data and start the writing process again, this could increase the amount of time before you finish your dissertation.
+Caution: It you begin the writing process with only bits of information, thinking that, if needed, you will stop and collect additional data and then start the writing process again, this could increase the amount of time you need to finish your dissertation.
 Be careful with this step.
 When you discipline yourself and proceed according to your deadline dates, you will write at an easier pace.
-Slow and steady wins the race, they say.
+Slow and steady wins the race, as they say.

-About halfway through your project, you might want to take a two-to-three hour break to walk in the woods, have a coffee with your friends, and get a little more rest to relax your eyes and hands and your tense deadline-driven brain.
-Reward yourself with a favorite food or beverage, knowing you’re 50 percent of the way finished.
+About halfway through your project, you might want to take a two-to-three-hour break to walk in the woods, have a coffee with your friends, or get a little more rest to relax your eyes and hands—and your tense, deadline-driven brain.
+Reward yourself with a favorite food or beverage, knowing you’re half-way finished.
+That’s good!

-Dedicate the last fifteen days to writing and editing your thesis.
+Dedicate the last 15 days to writing and editing your thesis.
 Do not let anything or anyone interfere with this precious time that you’ve set aside to reach your goal.
-Write every day, at the same time, and dedicate the time you’ve set aside to write, and only write.
+Write every day.
+Write and only write at the same dedicated time.
 No exceptions.

-Hire a reputable academic editor to review your document, and then allow sufficient non-rushed time to make changes, revisions, and finish your final document.
+Hire a reputable academic editor to review your document, and then allow sufficient non-rushed time to make changes, revisions and finish your final draft.